tgvaughan/bacter/doc/installation.rst

 Software requirements
 =====================

-In order to use Bacter and complete this tutorial the following software must be installed:
+In order to use Bacter and visualize its analysis results the following software must be installed:

 * BEAST 2 version 2.3.1 or later. http://www.beast2.org/
 * Tracer version 1.6 or later. http://tree.bio.ed.ac.uk/software/tracer/